Stop The Cliches

 “More than one way to skin a cat” I love cats and I find this sickening.

 “Not playing with a full deck” are you saying someone is not as bright as you are?
 That is just plain mean.

 “Opportunity doesn’t knock twice”.
 This sounds like you are pressuring me into a one-time offer and I lose if I don’t listen to you…do not like to be threatened with an ultimatum.

 “Six of one, half a dozen of another” hate the phrase.
 At 7 years old it was funny, but not now.

 “This hurts me worse than it hurts you”.
 I doubt it, I have a low tolerance for pain.

 We know what you mean most of the time, but don’t use them!

-Before you plant a bunch of clichés in your copy and marketing campaign, try to figure out how your clients might be interrupt them.
-Life experiences can be triggered with those clichés, some might not be so pleasant.
-Just a thought before you embark on what could be a disaster of what you might have thought was clever copy.
+Before you plant a bunch of clichés in your copy and marketing campaign, try to figure out how your clients might be interpret them.
+Clichés can trigger life experiences, some might not be so pleasant.
+Before you embark on cleaver copy, remember it could be a disaster if you offend someone.

 Clichés are like fancy words, you can annoy but rarely impress a would be client.
-Think before you press “publish”.
+Stop and consider the ramifications before you press “publish”.

-For one last fun one: when you have lemons why not make lemon pie!
+For one last twist: when you have lemons why not make “lemon pie”!